OWASP/RiskAssessmentFramework/gui/README.md

 ## Impacted Areas in Application
 General components of the application that this PR will affect:

+* Profile Section of the Dashboard
-* Resource Section of the Dashboard
+* Support Section of the Dashboard
-* SideNav Bar
+* App routing
 * Top ToolBar
+* App component
+* Global Styles
-* Favicon
+* Material Module